CN3ves/5-/docs/index.md

 #### 1.1 Descriptors
 *[top]()*

-**Descriptors are small, clearly defined sentences that define the character**, how it differs from all other people in the world and what its current status are.
+**Descriptors are small, clear sentences that define the character**, how it differs from all other people in the world and what its current status is.
 As such, anything that can said about the character is a descriptor.
 Descriptors are free-form and limited only by the setting, the player's imagination and a hint of good sense.
 Descriptors can be understood more easily by dividing them into meaningful groups:

   * **The only descriptor required at the start of the game is the concept**.
-The concept is a short two or three word description that summarises the character.
-The concept is the default descriptor that ties all other descriptors together, defining what is allowed of each character.
+The concept is a short description that summarises the character.
+The concept is the default descriptor that ties all other descriptors, defining what is allowed for each character.
-  > *For example, you can consider the common race/class/specialization as a starting point (Elf, Wizard, Illusion) and add adjectives to a background (Educated, Charming, Noble) to create the concept of Educated and Charming Elven Noble Illusionist*.
+  > *For example, you can consider the common race/class/specialization as a starting point (Elf, Wizard, Illusion) and add adjectives and a background (Educated, Charming, Noble) to create the concept of Educated and Charming Elven Noble Illusionist*.

-  * **Traits** reflect any permanent characteristic of the character.
-It includes both positive and negative inheritable racial features, particular cultural or professional skills and any noticeable physical or personality trait.
+  * **Traits** reflect any permanent characteristic of the character and can be both positive and negative.
+Examples of traits would include inheritable racial features, particular cultural or professional skills and any noticeable physical or personality features.
 The traits must be derived from the concept and can be created on the fly by calling on the concept: if it fits the concept, then it can be added to the character.
   > Continuing from the previous example, elven racial traits could be magical attunement and nimble, from a culture that promotes arts and craft, being a wizard it would have a professional trait of spell-casting, alchemy and arcane understanding, physically beautiful but with a burned scar covering most of his body from a alchemical accident and the character's personality would be well mannered and charming, but slightly arrogant and impatient.
 <details><summary><i>More trait examples</i></summary>
-  <i>The following examples are simple descriptors.
-Players should try to elaborate further their own descriptors: <br>
+  <i>The following examples are simple trait descriptors.
+Players should try to elaborate further their own descriptors, particularly how and when they can be an advantage or a disadvantage. <br>
   &nbsp;&nbsp;<u>Racial:</u> Tough, Magic resistance, Flexible, Nimble, Fire Breath, Poison resistance, Shape-shifter, Clockwork, Mind-reader, etc. <br>
   &nbsp;&nbsp;<u>Cultural:</u> Stone cutting, Magic training, Warmongering, Loyalty, Merchant, Spacefarer, etc. <br>
   &nbsp;&nbsp;<u>Professional:</u> Druid, Thief, Spy, Medic, Hacker, Pilot, Necromancer, etc. <br>